 1- App Features

 Complexity is a factor that can push up the price of a mobile app from a few hundred dollars to several thousand.
 For instance, creating a straightforward to-do app would need less work than creating a customized m-commerce application with product photos.
-Keep in mind that the more complex your software design is, the more it will cost to produce.
+Remember that the more complex your software design is, the more it will cost to produce.

 Notably, hybrid apps are far less expensive than native apps.
 Additionally, it enables both native and web app functionality.
-It enables the program to function cross-platform across multiple devices with a single piece of web code.
-Yet native apps are the greatest option if User Experience (UX) and top performance are the top priorities.
+It allows the program to function cross-platform across multiple devices with a single piece of web code.
+Yet native apps are the most excellent option if User Experience (UX) and top performance are the top priorities.

 It increases budget proportion because native Android apps demand more time to code, layout, and fragmentation.
 Additionally, iOS has the benefit of having a limited number of screen sizes and variants, which allows app development companies to create their products with a reasonable turnaround time.